JoshuaNow/JoshuaNow/README.md

 <!-- Contact/Work -->

--   🌱 I’m currently learning **Express.js, and React.js.**
+-   🌱 I am a graduate of DigitalCrafts immersive full-stack developer program March, 2021

 -   📫 How to reach me **jrenelopez92@gmail.com**

 -   💬 Ask me about motorcycles, video games and sports

--   ⚡ Fun fact: I played for a MLS team youth academy in California.
+-   ⚡ Fun fact: I played for a MLS team sub - 16 team in California.

 <h3 align="left">Connect with me:</h3>
 <p align="left">